flotiq/flotiq-docs/docs/panel/webhooks/hosted-webhook.md

 ## Example Functions

-Below are some example functions demonstrating common uses of synchronous code webhooks in Flotiq.
+Below are some example functions demonstrating common uses of synchronous hosted webhooks in Flotiq.

 ### Incrementing a Counter

-The following code webhook takes 'counter' property from content object and raises it by 1.
+The following hosted webhook takes the 'counter' property from a content object and raises it by 1.

 ```
 function _webhook(ctx) {